 The implications of this paper for DFA usage of efficient frontiers is that sampling error may degrade the ability to effectively distinguish optimal and non-optimal points in risk-return space.
 The analyst should be cautious regarding the likelihood that points on an efficient frontier are operationally superior choices within that space.
 There are many possible frontiers that optimally fit different empirical samples.
 Sampling error among them could cause the frontiers to traverse different regions within risk-return space, perhaps at points that are disparate in a decision sense.
 What is an efficient point on one frontier may be inefficient when calculated from a different sample.
 The paper finds the use of an efficient surface to be helpful in diagnosing the effects of such sampling error.

-1 William C. Scheel, Ph.D., Consultant, DFA Technologies, LLC; William J. Blatcher, Financial Actuary, AEGIS Insurance Services, Inc.; Gerald S. Kirschner, FCAS, MAAA, Vice President, Classic Solutions Risk Management, Inc.; and John J. Denman, Senior Vice President, Finance, AEGIS Insurance Services, Inc. The authors gratefully acknowledge the very constructive comments of reviewers of the paper.
+^{}William C. Scheel, Ph.D., DFA Technologies, LLC; William J. Blatcher, AEGIS Insurance Services, Inc.; Gerald S. Kirschner, FCAS, MAAA, Classic Solutions Risk Management, Inc.; and John J. Denman, AEGIS Insurance Services, Inc.